 Your responsibilities as a childminder

-As a registered childminder, you will need to track the development of children under five under the Early Years Foundation Stage (EYFS) course.
-This is essentially a pre-school curriculum programme which aims to teach and track the development of toddlers in your care.
+As a registered childminder on the Early Years Register, you will need to track the development of children under five under the Early Years Foundation Stage (EYFS) course.
+This is essentially a pre-school curriculum programme which aims to teach and track the development of children from birth to age five.

-You will find the statutory requirements of the EYFS here, which you should read and understand – and develop a plan to put into practice – before the Ofsted inspector visits.
-Broadly, the curriculum aims to give the children the basic skills they will need to start primary school, such as the ability to count to 20, basic reading, and social and emotional development.
+Broadly, the curriculum aims to give children the basic skills they will need to start primary school, such as the ability to count to 20, basic reading, and social and emotional development.

-It will be your role as a childminder to assess children on their EYFS development periodically and keep folders on their progress.
-“For me, this has been the most challenging part of becoming a childminder, as there is a lot of paperwork,” says Stacey Baker.
+It will be your role as a childminder to assess children on their EYFS development periodically, and keep records on their progress.

-Once you've got your childminding business of the ground, you may also want to consider adopting apps like ParentZone which enable parents to remotely keep up to date with their child's development while in your care, allowing you to share photos and updates on their activity.
+Once you've got your childminding business off the ground, you may also want to consider adopting apps like Connect Childcare’s Foundations and ParentZone apps.
+These allow you to share photos and updates on children’s activity, and enables their parents to remotely keep up to date with their child's development while in your care.

 The paperwork isn’t just limited to the EYFS, either.

 As part of your business, you will need to develop a list of written policies and consent forms that parents must sign before they leave their children with you.

 How much does it cost to become a childminder?

 Compared to many other business ideas, the startup costs of becoming a childminder are quite modest – and this leanness can be a key advantage.